 Update: This post triggered interesting dreams for me, one of which was a reminder about a dear friend who, being a devout Christian once, vowed to never cut her hair short as a tribute to Mary's humility, when she washed Jesus' feet in this verse:

 "Then Mary took a pound of very costly oil of spikenard, anointed the feet of Jesus and wiped His feet with her hair."
 John 12, Verse 3 (NKJ)

 Hair was extremely valuable in biblical times and another verse (and story) that always struck me as fascinating was that of Absalom.

 "But in all Israel there was none to be so much praised as Absalom for his beauty: from the sole of his foot even to the crown of his head there was no blemish in him.

 And when he cut the hair of his head, (for it was at every year's end that he cut it: because the hair was heavy on him, therefore he cut it:) he weighed the hair of his head at two hundred shekels after the king's weight."
 2 Samuel 14:25-26 (NKJ)

 In those days, the hair of the king was considered the most valuable and sold for the highest price, but Absalom's hair was so beautiful that it garnered the same worth as the king's (his father.)
 Absalom's tale is one of grief, anger, vanity and betrayal.
 In this, his beauty seems to be a cautionary tale against vanity.

 The most popular Bible story regarding hair would likely be that of Samson and his ultimate undoing by Delilah.

-I keep my own hair long because after having it short a time or two, I've found it a more suitable style for me.
-But I also found that over the years of battling body image, my hair is the one part of me I could find pleasing and feminine and sometimes, powerful.
+I keep my own hair long because after having cut it short a time or two, I've found that longer hair is a more suitable style for me.
+But I have also found that over the years of battling body image, my hair is the one part of me I could find pleasing and feminine and sometimes, powerful.